Where to stay at Zion National Park (and dining ideas too!)

 We loved our stay at the Best Western Plus Zion Canyon Inn & Suites.
 Despite having the longest name ever, it was a very short distance to the Park entrance.
 Even without partnering with BW this has been on our radar as the hotel to stay are when visiting Zion National Park.
 Highlights of staying at the BW Plus Zion Canyon Inn include HUGE rooms (and we stay in a lot of hotels), free breakfast each morning, a very nice hot tub and pool area, and fire pits for guest use.
 Oh yes, and we had a patio for enjoying the sunset.

 The location of the hotel was exceptional.
 Located just outside the main Zion National Park entrance, we were surrounded by the incredible cliffs of Zion Canyon.
-Also, at the hotel entrance was a Springdale Shuttle stop to take guests to the entrance of the park.
+Also, at the hotel entrance was a Springdale Shuttle stop to take guests to the entrance of the park, so you waste no time if you only have one day in Zion.

 Tip: when you’re choosing where to stay at Zion National Park, consider the parking options and proximity to shuttle stops.
 Cars aren’t allowed in the main Zion Canyon most of the year, so you’ll be taking the Zion Shuttle at some point, no doubt.
 Try to be close for ease of entry.